PerseusDL/CITE-JSON-LD/README.md

 is easier to convert than the inverse

 	{{ val }} => <%= val %>

+## generators
+To use the test data generators install the [Faker](https://github.com/stympy/faker) gem

+	gem install faker

 ## scripts
 Add scripts directory to your path.